what-to-bring-library-study-session

 Bring the charger for your laptop, earbuds, iPad, phone and any other electronic device you need for your study session.

-I love my Apple AirPods (I have several pairs!) because they fit really well in my ears.
-If you’re on a bit more of a budget, there are more affordable and good quality earbuds similar to the AirPods.
+I mainly use Apple products and love my Apple AirPods because they fit really well in my ears.
+If you’re on a budget, I also really like the JBL Vibe Beam Earbuds, which are compatible with all devices.

 6. Textbooks & Reference Books